kxvn-lx/k.p0s-2/.github/instructions/project-structure.instructions.md

 ---

 ## `features/`

 Each folder inside represents a domain feature.
 A feature contains everything that belongs to it:

 - screens/pages
 - feature-specific UI components
 - business logic
 - queries, mutations, services
 - types/models
 - hooks specific to that feature

 Guideline: A feature should be shippable and understandable on its own.

+for backend,query,business logic, mutations, services - all under features/api/
+for components - all under features/components/
+for hooks - all under features/hooks/
+for models - all under features/models/
+for types - all under features/types/
+for screen used for routing just leave on features/

 ---

 ## `components/ui/`

 Reusable UI primitives accessible across all features.

 Buttons, cards, typography presets, form elements, layouts.